MahnoorAsghar/StakaterCloudDocs/content/sre/tenant-operator/tenant-roles.md

 ## 2. Editor

 ![image](./images/tenant-operator-edit-overview.png)
 fig 3.
-Shows editors role in a tenant using Tenant Operator
+Shows editor's role in a tenant using Tenant Operator

-Edit role will have edit access on there `Projects`, but they wont have access on `Roles` or `RoleBindings`.
+Edit role will have edit access on their `Projects`, but they will not have access on `Roles` or `RoleBindings`.

 *Editors will also inhert `View` role.*